KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

     $HOME/.local/share/vulkan/explicit_layer.d
     $HOME/.local/share/vulkan/implicit_layer.d

-Of course, ther are some things you have to know about the above folders:
+Of course, there are some things you have to know about the above folders:
  1. The "/usr/local/*" directories can be configured to be other directories at build time.
  2. $HOME is the current home directory of the application's user id; this path